Need some fun rainy day activities for kids? I am always looking for new things to do on a rainy day at home.

 Use pillows, small cones, hula hoops or anything you already have in your house and set up an obstacle course to run through.
 The kids can help make up the course, run through it and then keep changing it to make it better.

 After that, they can play Hot Lava.
 Throw a couple of pillows or tape some paper to the floor that is spaced out.
-They cannot touch the floor (which is hot lava,) only the paper/pillows and try to make it across the room.
-Again, the kids can make up the course try it and keep adjusting it as they like.
+They cannot touch the floor (which is hot lava) only the paper/pillows and try to make it across the room.

 Minute to Win It games

-Minute to Win It are games and activities that need to be completed in one minute.
+Minute to Win It is games and activities that need to be completed in one minute.
 They are quick and fun games to play that keep the kids interested and excited.
-Perfect for birthday parties and school parties too.

 Get even more ideas from 20 Easy Minute To Win It Games for Kids.